tsvb/moonandsun/README.md

 ```
 The `requirements.txt` file now includes `matplotlib` which is used to draw the chart wheel.

+The application uses Flask sessions and expects a secret key.
+Set the
+`SECRET_KEY` environment variable to override the default development key.

 ## Running

 Run the Flask app with: